Noah Thompson

 Noah Thompson (born April 18, 2002) is an American singer who won the twentieth season of American Idol.

 Early life

-Thompson was born on April 18, 2002 in Huntington, West Virginia.
+Thompson was born on April 18, 2002, in Huntington, West Virginia.
 He attended Lawrence County High School in Louisa, Kentucky.
 Before competing on American Idol, he worked as a construction worker.
 He covered songs on his YouTube channel but has also performed his original songs, including "Not a Phase", "Pedestal" and "Heart Painted Black".
-He had not intended to try out for American Idol, but his friend, Arthur signed him up to audition for the show.
+He had not intended to try out for American Idol, but his friend, Arthur, signed him up to audition for the show.

 American Idol

-Thompson won season 20 of American Idol on May 22, 2022.
+Thompson won the twentieth season of American Idol on May 22, 2022.